 2. Choose ‘QStick’ from the list of available indicators,

-3. Without changing the default setting hit the ‘Apply’ button.
-Experienced traders can adjust settings to their liking, as long as they understand the principles behind the indicator and the way it is calculated.
+3. Without changing the default settings hit the ‘Apply’ button.
+Experienced traders can adjust settings to their liking as long as they understand the principles behind the indicator and the way it is calculated.

 The indicator is ready to use!